5 Ways Restoring the Gulf’s Estuaries Will Help Wildlife

 But oyster reefs have declined dramatically across the Gulf’s estuaries for a multitude of reasons, including overharvesting, dredging, and changes in the quality, quantity and timing of water flowing into the Gulf’s estuaries.
 We support efforts to restore oyster reefs across the Gulf.

 The Texas coast is the winter home of the last wild flock of whooping cranes.
 These majestic birds winter in and around the Aransas National Wildlife Refuge on San Antonio Bay, where they feed mostly on blue crabs.
 The whooping crane’s continued recovery largely depends on San Antonio Bay continuing to support robust populations of blue crabs.
 Unfortunately, Texas’ intense drought of 2011-2013 resulted in little fresh water making it to the bay, which was hard on blue crab populations.
-Our new report recommends four projects in San Antonio Bay that should benefit the whooping crane.
+Our report recommends a project to directly benefit the winter home of the whooping crane.

 These gentle, slow-moving creatures are the only marine mammals that eat only plants, particularly sea grasses.
 Manatees are found across the Florida coast and they also spend a significant amount of time in brackish estuaries and even in fresh water.
 Efforts to restore more natural water flows within the Everglades will help reduce toxic algae outbreaks and protect seagrass beds in three key estuaries for manatees.